Safety and Convenience Features Top Most-Wanted List in AutoPacific’s 2023 Future Attribute Demand Study

 Latest Study Reveals Wireless Charging Pad, Dash Camera In Top 10 Wanted Features; EVs as Path to Autonomy

 What features do new vehicle intenders want to have in their next vehicle?
-AutoPacific recently completed fielding the 2022 edition of its signature Future Attribute Demand Study (FADS), designed to help automakers and suppliers better understand consumer demand for more than 120 features and technologies.
+We recently completed fielding the 2022 edition of our signature Future Attribute Demand Study (FADS), designed to help automakers and suppliers better understand consumer demand for more than 120 features and technologies.
 With insights from over 11,000 respondents who intend to purchase a new vehicle within the next three years, AutoPacific’s FADS not only identifies what features are wanted overall, but also identifies features desired at a segment, powertrain and demographic level, while also collecting psychographic and in-vehicle activity insights from all respondents.

 The 2022 FADS reveals a strong top ten mix of features from every category, with wireless charging pad for front passengers landing at number one, followed by sunroof/moonroof, all-wheel drive/4x4, dash camera and front and rear parking sensors.
-“Having such a variety of features land in the top ten highlights the need for automakers to look at the big picture and understand that it’s not all about safety, or comfort, or infotainment, but providing a combination of features that meet the many needs of consumers,” says AutoPacific president and chief analyst Ed Kim.
+Having such a variety of features land in the top ten highlights the need for automakers to look at the big picture and understand that it’s not all about safety, or comfort, or infotainment, but providing a combination of features that meet the many needs of consumers.

 Top 10 Features Desired by New Vehicle Intenders